-- Input data: What inputs does the episode algorithm require to build the episode? - Episode algorithm: What is the intent of the episode design that needs to be reflected in the code to produce the episode outputs? - Episode configuration: What parameters (e.g., number of days) and medical codes (e.g., diagnosis codes) need to be specified to define the episode? - Outputs: What are the recommended outputs of an episode algorithm?
+- Input data: What inputs does the episode algorithm require to build the episode? - Episode algorithm and detailed description: What is the intent of the episode design that needs to be reflected in the code to produce the episode outputs? - Configuration file: What parameters (e.g., number of days) and medical codes (e.g., diagnosis codes) need to be specified to define the episode? - Output tables: What are the recommended outputs of an episode algorithm?